 An entity is required to apply the amendments to contracts for which the entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
 Comparatives are not required to be restated.
 The amendments are effective for annual periods beginning on or after January 1, 2022.
 Early application is permitted.

-The Company is currently evaluating the impact of these amendments on its consolidated financial statements.
+The Company expects the adoption of this amendment will have no material impact on its consolidated financial statements.